Primary Immune Deficiency Diseases (PIDD)

 Treatment of PIDD

-Since there are many types of Primary immune deficiency disease (PIDD), treatment options may vary.
-These include close clinical observation and monitoring, treating suspected infections with antibiotics, and treating with IVIG or SCIG.
-IVIG and SCIG can be used as treatment by replacing the antibodies the patient may be lacking thereby providing protection against infections.
-People with PIDD have the option of getting the antibodies intravenously or subcutaneously with the same efficacy.
+Since there are many types of primary immune deficiency disease (PIDD), treatment options may vary.
+These include close clinical observation and monitoring, treating suspected infections with antibiotics, and immune globulin replacement therapy.
+Immune globulin is extracted from a large pool of human plasma and contains all the important antibodies present in the normal population.
+Immune globulin therapy can be administered into the blood stream intravenously (IVIG) or under the skin subcutaneously (SCIG).
 In some cases, such as severe combined immunodeficiency, bone marrow transplant is necessary.

 The information provided on this website is not medical advice, nor is it intended to be a substitute for medical advice, diagnosis, and treatment.
 Always seek the advice of a physician or other qualified health provider with questions concerning a medical condition.
 Never disregard professional medical advice, or delay seeking it based on information provided on this website.